hearsay316/citeproc-js-docs/testing.rst

     ./test.py -c name_WesternSimple.txt

-The script does not explicitly report success (apart from writing a progress dot to the console): it produces chatter only if a test fails.
+In its |jing| mode, the script does not explicitly report success (apart from writing a progress dot to the console): it produces chatter only if a test fails.